masonmm3/VEXExploration/README.md

 # VEXExploration
-Learning the inferior was of vex and how to cope with the lass of advantage kit
+Learning the inferior was of vex and how to cope with the loss of advantage kit